Tee Martin: College

-Collegiate statistics
+College statistics

 Professional

-Martin was drafted in the fifth round with the 163rd overall pick in the 2000 NFL Draft by the Pittsburgh Steelers.
-In 2004, Martin was released as a member of the Oakland Raiders after four NFL seasons.
+Martin was drafted in the fifth round with the 163rd overall pick in the 2000 NFL draft by the Pittsburgh Steelers.
 Martin spent one season in the NFL Europe league.
 During the 2002 season, he helped lead the Rhein Fire to a league best 7–3 record.
 The Fire lost in the World Bowl, falling 20–26 to the Berlin Thunder.
+In 2004, Martin was released as a member of the Oakland Raiders after four NFL seasons.
+Martin finished his playing career as the 3rd string quarterback for the Winnipeg Blue Bombers in 2004 and 2005.

 Coaching career

 Morehouse College

 Martin began his coaching career as the passing game coordinator at Morehouse College in 2006.

 North Cobb HS

 In 2007, Martin joined North Cobb High School as their passing game coordinator and quarterbacks coach.

 North Atlanta HS

 In 2008, Martin joined North Atlanta High School as their offensive coordinator and quarterbacks coach.

 New Mexico

 In 2009, Martin was hired by the University of New Mexico as their quarterbacks coach under head coach Mike Locksley.